aeuludag/clone-jam-game/README.md

-# Alita
+# Aita
 BOA Game Jam 5, mini unity game.
 **You can download via itch.com** https://aeuludag.itch.io/aita

 ## Story
-Alita is a waffer factory worker whose all days are identical to each other.
+Aita is a waffer factory worker whose all days are identical to each other.
 One day she saw a bilboard on which a woman eats a different brand waffer.
 A question comes to her mind "Who eats the waffers we produce?".
 After that point she decides to follow the production line and finds out the truth of her life.

 ## 🎮 Game Play
 **Click the image to watch gameplay video**